 New solutions, experiences and fresh ideas grow in the minds of developers, creators and orchestrators.
 As much as we love sticky notes, technological innovation doesn’t typically start in boardrooms plastered with sticky notes.
-It starts with builders.
+It begins with builders.

-We’re all familiar with the maverick developer stories.
-Those individuals whose stories become more myth than history.
+We’re all familiar with the maverick developer stories — those individuals whose stories become more myth than history.
 They go something like this: a single person had a great idea, worked hard on it and created a successful product from scratch.
 Think Zuckerberg and Musk.

-For a long time, these success stories were attributed to “genius” or the special talents of one person.
-But the reality is that everyone has good ideas; there’s a good chance that you yourself have had a million-dollar idea.
+For a long time, these success stories were attributed to “genius” or the extraordinary talents of one person.
+But the reality is that everyone has good ideas; there’s a good chance that you have had a million-dollar idea.
 And these individuals didn’t go it alone; they relied on their team of builders.

 The difference between having an idea and implementing that idea comes down to the builder ethos.
 The builder ethos is how to turn your team from people who have good ideas to people that build good ideas.